- Apply links menu

-We have recently completed consultation on a major new plan for development in central Bristol.
-The Central Area Action Plan Options Consultation looks at what various sites in the city centre could be used for and sets out draft policies that could be used to decide planning applications in the city centre in the future.
+In April 2012 we completed consultation on the first draft version of the plan.
+The Central Area Action Plan Options Consultation looked at what various sites in the city centre could be used for and set out draft policies that could be used to decide planning applications in the city centre in the future.

-We have also recently completed consultation on the City Centre Public Realm and Movement Framework.
+We also completed consultation on a draft City Centre Public Realm and Movement Framework.
 The Public Realm and Movement Framework looks at how people will move around the city centre in the future and what could be done to improve its streets and public spaces.

 Consultation on both documents has now closed.
 The feedback we received will help to shape both documents as we progress them to their next stage of development.
 A summary of this feedback is now available below.

 Responses to consultation

 - Bristol Central Area Action Plan Options Consultation (pdf, 11.8 MB)(opens new window)